turbot/steampipe-plugin-microsoft365/docs/tables/microsoft365_my_calendar.md

 # Table: microsoft365_my_calendar

-Get metadata information for a specific user's calendar.
+Get metadata information for the user's calendar.

 To query the metadata of any user's calendar, use the `microsoft365_calendar` table.

-**Note:** This table requires the `user_identifier` argument to be configured in the connection config.
+**Note:** If not authenticating with the Azure CLI, this table requires the `user_identifier` argument to be configured in the connection config.

 ## Examples